unconst/BitTensor/README.md

 ## Overview

+This software is designed to run an intermodel machine intelligence benchmarks which measures the performance of other learners via informational significance.

-BitTensor is a aynchronous, decentralized, mixture of experts model which trains across computers in a peer-to-peer fashion.
-In absence of centralized control, the network uses collaborative filtering to select computers with high informational significance.
-To these computers the network mints digital tokens which provide power over the network.
+The code when run, generates an aynchronous, decentralized, mixture of experts model which trains across computers in a peer-to-peer fashion.

+In absence of centralized control, the network uses ranks using collaborative filtering where each node uses a pruning method to measure informational significance.
+To computers with large rank the network mints digital tokens which provide power over the network.

 This repo contains an implementation of a peer in this network.
 It trains a self-supervised language representation using a dumpy corpus of text by taking as input the output of its peers in the network.
 In doing so, it mines the network native digital token.